Let's be honest — not every audience wants to hear from you.

 But here's the truth:

-Here’s the framework I use when the room is cold, tired, or resistant.
+Here's how I approach it when the room is cold, tired, or resistant.

 When trust is low, positivity feels tone-deaf.

-Acknowledge what’s real before you try to move the conversation anywhere else:
+Before you try to move the conversation anywhere, acknowledge what's real.

 "We know this change is frustrating."